10up/ElasticPress/docs/features.md

 Instantly find the content you’re looking for.
 The first time.

+### Weighting Engine

+The weighting engine lets you shift the search weighting of post fields across different post types.

+__Note:__ This feature will NOT work if the plugin is network activated.

+### Synonyms

+Create synomym groups for your searches e.g. New York City and NYC.

+__Note:__ This feature will NOT work if the plugin is network activated.

+### Search Term Highlighting

+Search terms will automatically be highlighted in search results.
+This can be disabled if unnecessary.

 ## WooCommerce

 “I want a cotton, woman’s t-shirt, for under $15 that’s in stock.”
 Faceted product browsing strains servers and increases load times.
 Your buyers can find the perfect product quickly, and buy it quickly.